BtheGit/redux-redux/README.md

---use strict and global
---Stop getState from running while isDispatching

 /////////NOTES

+--use strict and global at the very end
 -Talk about separation for testing.
 -Talk about how reducers are actually not separate.
 -We can make the second phase about how it works with react (Provider/connect)